 There are a number of different areas where you can enter the park, but there are only two official entrances and they are both located on the western side of the park.
 One is the Northwest Entrance which is near Manzanita Lake and includes the historic Loomis Museum which is only open during the summer.
 The other is the Southwest Entrance which is where the main Kohm Yah-mah-nee Visitor Center is located.
 This entrance and visitor center are open all year long.

-For being on of the smaller, more remote and less popular parks, there is a ton to do in this park, no matter how experienced you are.
+For being one of the smaller, more remote and less popular parks, there is a ton to do in this park, no matter how experienced you are.
 So let’s get in to all the fun and unique things there are to do in Lassen Volcanic National Park!

 SULPHUR WORKS

 If you’re coming in to the park from the southwest entrance, Sulphur Works is the first thing you’ll see after passing the Kohm Yah-mah-nee Visitor Center.
 It’s one of the most popular and accessible areas within the park.
-Sulphur Works in Lassen Volcanic National Park showcases bubbling mud pots, steaming fumaroles, and colorful mineral deposits in an accessible roadside location.
+Sulphur Works in Lassen Volcanic National Park showcases boiling mud pots, steaming fumaroles, and colorful mineral deposits in an accessible roadside location.
 This is also one of the only areas in the park that remains open year-round.

 *Disclaimer: While this is one of the easiest and most accessible areas of the park, it can also be one of the more dangerous areas due to the unsafe ground.
 So please remain on the designated paths and do not venture off on your own.
 People have been severely injured in the past by not staying on the paths.